tatlacas-com/flora_orm/README.md

 enum OAuthProvider { google, apple, facebook }
 ```

-Once you have created or updated your entity files, open terminal and run the following from the root directory of your project:
+Once you have created or updated your model files, open terminal and run the following from the root directory of your project:
 ```bash
 dart run build_runner build
 ```